wckdrzr/Gaspar/README.md

 This might be useful to temporarily disable the feature, or if you need to use the built in C# features (i.e. in a dependent project) but don't want the export.

+You can also use this on the command line: `dotnet build /p:RunGaspar=False`

 ## Well Written Controller Actions

 Gaspar will export all your controller actions, but they must be written in a way that Gaspar can understand.
 This will improve your overall code quality, not just meet arbitrary rules.
 If Gaspar can't understand the action, it may export a skeleton method marked 'depreciated' or 'obsolete' with a friendly error message.